Samuel Ealy Johnson Jr.

-Samuel Ealy Johnson Jr. (October 11, 1877 – October 23, 1937) was an American businessman and politician.
-He was a Democratic member of the Texas House of Representatives representing the 89th District.
-He served in the 29th, 30th, 35th, 37th, and 38th Texas Legislatures.
-He was the father of the 36th president of the United States, Lyndon B. Johnson, and the son of Samuel Ealy Johnson Sr. He was a struggling farmer and cattle speculator who lived in the Texas Hill Country.
+Samuel Ealy Johnson Jr. (October 11, 1877 – October 23, 1937) was an American politician, businessman, and farmer who served six terms as a Democratic member of the Texas House of Representatives in the 29th, 30th, 35th, 37th, and 38th Legislatures.
+Residing in the Texas Hill Country, he faced challenges as a farmer and cattle speculator.
+Johnson was the father of Lyndon B. Johnson, the 36th President of the United States, and the son of Samuel Ealy Johnson Sr.

 Early life

-Samuel Johnson was born in Buda, Texas in 1877, the fifth child of Eliza Jane (née Bunton) and Samuel Ealy Johnson Sr., and showed intelligence at an early age.
+Samuel Johnson was born in Buda, Texas, in 1877, the fifth child of Eliza Jane (née Bunton) and Samuel Ealy Johnson Sr., and showed intelligence at an early age.
 When he was ten years old, his family moved from Buda to the Pedernales.
-On his family's Pedernales farm, he developed a strong sense of competition.
+On his family's Pedernales farm, Johnson developed a strong sense of competition.
 In his teens he developed a desire to be "more than a farmer" and began attending a local school.
-However, at that time even so-called public schools required tuition, and his family struggled to afford the payments.
+However, at that time even so-called public schools required tuition, and Johnson's family struggled to afford the payments.
 When the barber of Johnson City retired, Sam bought his chair and tools with a loan and began practicing on his friends to gain skill at cutting hair.
 Once he learned, he was able to pay his school's tuition fees by selling haircuts in the evenings.

-He had to quit going to high school because of health problems, and his parents sent him to live on his uncle Lucius Bunton's ranch in Presidio County, Texas for several months.
-When he returned home, Johnson had ambitions to become a teacher; however, the Texas hill country at that time had no state-accredited high schools and no colleges.
+Johnson had to quit going to high school because of health problems, and his parents sent him to live on his uncle Lucius Bunton's ranch in Presidio County for several months.
+When he returned home, Johnson had ambitions to become a teacher; however, the hill country had no state-accredited high schools and no colleges at that time.
 He learned that he could get a state-issued teaching certificate without finishing high school by passing a state examination.
-In 1896, with the thirteen textbooks he needed to study for the exam, he moved to his retired grandfather's nearby home to study in quiet.
+In 1896, with the thirteen textbooks he needed to study for the exam, Johnson moved to his retired grandfather's nearby home to study in quiet.

 Johnson passed the exam and, for the next three years, taught in one-room school houses throughout the hill country.
 He wanted to move on and become a lawyer, but financially he had to return home and work alongside his father on their family farm.
 Once his father became too old to work, Johnson began renting the farm from him and working it by himself.
-After a few years of plentiful rain and no flash floods, he had gained enough income to hire a number of farm hands and begin trading in cotton futures contracts in Fredericksburg, Texas.
+After a few years of plentiful rain and no flash floods, he had gained enough income to hire a number of farm hands and begin trading in cotton futures contracts in Fredericksburg.
 Considered a very friendly person, he became a popular figure in the area surrounding Johnson City.

 Personal life

-He married Rebekah Baines (1881–1958), daughter of Joseph Wilson Baines and his wife, on August 20, 1907.
-Their first child, Lyndon B. Johnson, was born on August 27, 1908.
+Johnson married Rebekah Baines (1881–1958), daughter of Joseph Wilson Baines and his wife, on August 20, 1907.
+Their first child, Lyndon, was born on August 27, 1908.
 They had four more children: Rebekah (1910–1978), Josefa (1912–1961), Sam Houston Johnson (1914–1978), and Lucia (1916–1997).